medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/1-user-flow.md

   - Hansol Lee <hansol@medibloc.org>
   - Myongsik Gong <myongsik_gong@medibloc.org>
   - Inchul Song <icsong@medibloc.org>
-  - Taejin Yoon <tj@medibloc.org>
+  - Tae Jin Yoon <tj@medibloc.org>

 ## Synopsis

-This document specified the entire user flow in the Data Exchange Protocol (hereafter 'DEP').
+This document specifies the entire user flow in the Data Exchange Protocol (hereafter 'DEP').
 This document defines the key players essential to operate the DEP, and describes how the players interact to complete the whole data exchange process.

 It is recommended to walk through this document first before diving deeply into detailed specifications.